pingcap/docs-cn/faq/deploy-and-maintain-faq.md

 | `enable_slow_query_log` | to record the slow query log of TiDB into a single file: ({{ deploy_dir }}/log/tidb_slow_query.log).
 False by default, to record it into the TiDB log |
 | `deploy_without_tidb` | the Key-Value mode, deploy only PD, TiKV and the monitoring service, not TiDB; set the IP of the tidb_servers host group to null in the `inventory.ini` file |

-### Deploy TiDB offline using TiDB Ansible（not recommended since TiDB v4.0)

-> **Warning:**
->
-> It is not recommended to deploy TiDB using TiDB Ansible since TiDB v4.0.
-[Use TiUP to deploy TiDB](/production-deployment-using-tiup.md) instead.

-If the central control machine cannot access the Internet, you can [deploy TiDB offline using TiDB Ansible](https://docs.pingcap.com/tidb/stable/offline-deployment-using-ansible).

 ### How to deploy TiDB quickly using Docker Compose on a single machine?

 You can use Docker Compose to build a TiDB cluster locally, including the cluster monitoring components.
 You can also customize the version and number of instances for each component.
 The configuration file can also be customized.
 You can only use this deployment method for testing and development environment.
 For details, see [TiDB Docker Compose Deployment](/deploy-test-cluster-using-docker-compose.md).

 ### How to separately record the slow query log in TiDB?
 How to locate the slow query SQL statement?

-1. The slow query definition for TiDB is in the `conf/tidb.yml` configuration file of `tidb-ansible`.
+1. The slow query definition for TiDB is in the TiDB configuration file.
 The `slow-threshold: 300` parameter is used to configure the threshold value of the slow query (unit: millisecond).

-    The slow query log is recorded in `tidb.log` by default.
-If you want to generate a slow query log file separately, set `enable_slow_query_log` in the `inventory.ini` configuration file to `True`.

-    Then run `ansible-playbook rolling_update.yml --tags=tidb` to perform a rolling update on the `tidb-server` instance.
-After the update is finished, the `tidb-server` instance will record the slow query log in `tidb_slow_query.log`.

 2. If a slow query occurs, you can locate the `tidb-server` instance where the slow query is and the slow query time point using Grafana and find the SQL statement information recorded in the log on the corresponding node.